Midnapore Collegiate School

 Midnapore Collegiate School, formerly Governmental Zilla School, established on 14 November 1834, is one of the oldest schools in Bengal as well as India.
 The students and teachers of this school made contributions to Indian Freedom Movement during the British Rule.
 Khudiram Bose, a martyr in the freedom struggle was one of the students of the school.
-Some other alumni of the institution are Bankim Chandra Chattopadhyay, Manik Bandopadhyay, Soumya Sankar Bose.
-Brahmo Samaj leader Wrishi Rajnarayan Basu as headmasters had also contributed in building up the institution.
+Some other alumni of the institution are Bankim Chandra Chattopadhyay, Sanjib Chandra Chattopadhyay, Manik Bandopadhyay, and Soumya Sankar Bose.
+Brahmo Samaj leader Rishi Rajnarayan Basu as headmasters had also contributed in building up the institution.
 It was formerly the Zilla School of Midnapore (currently Paschim Medinipur) in West Bengal.
-The school campus has a basketball court and science labs.

 Early history

 The school was established by people of Midnapore.
 With the economic help of Tezchandra Mehtab Raybahadur, the school had started its journey with a few thatched huts and 18 students.
 The first headmaster was Rasiklal Sen and after just two years, the school got the honour of Governmental Zilla School in 1836.
 When Calcutta University was established in 1857, the school came under its supervision.

 During the time of British Headmasters Sir F. Tydd and Mr. Sinclare, their thought about teaching was,"the interrogative system of teaching should be carefully pursued during every step of the scholar's progress as the simplest and most effectual means of conveying knowledge."
-'Sahityasamrat' of Bengal, Rishi Bankim Chandra Chattopadhyay and his elder brother studied here.
+'Sahityasamrat' of Bengal, Rishi Bankim Chandra Chattopadhyay and his elder brother Sanjib Chandra Chattopadhyay studied here.Bankim Chandra Chattopadhyay studied here from 1845 to 1849.